Snarf the Magic Serval

-Please remember, just as a matter of qualification: I’ve known the world fastest Olympic humans, world’s best high and intermediate hurdlers, seen the world record set in the pole vault right at the pit, seen the Southwest Conferece high jump record set, trained with world record holders out of the blocks.
+Please remember, just as a matter of qualification: I’ve known the world’s fastest Olympic humans, world’s best high and intermediate hurdlers, seen the world record set in the pole vault right at the pit, seen the Southwest Conference high jump record set, trained with record-holding sprinters out of the blocks.

 They’re all phenomenal – for humans.
 Snarf could laugh at every one of them.

-Keep in mind, Snarf was standing downhill, with his front paws one full step below his hind legs.
-From that static position, he launched himself vertically – 15 feet (yes, we actually measured to the inch) straight up, pushed off the wall and landed a full 15 feet out onto our couch, and was gone.
+Keep in mind, Snarf was standing downhill, with his front paws two full steps below his hind legs.
+From that static position, he launched himself vertically – 15 feet (we actually measured to the inch) straight up, pushed off the wall, and landed a full 15 feet out onto our couch, and was gone.
 All within the space of one second.

 I got out a bottle of Mumm Grand Cordon and we toasted him with chilled champagne.

 If I could have trained him to catch frisbees, the world championship would have resided in Deep Ellum every year.